Álvaro Cervera

-Álvaro Cervera Díaz (born 20 September 1965) is a Spanish football coach and former player who is the manager of Primera Federación club Tenerife.
+Álvaro Cervera Díaz (born 20 September 1965) is a Spanish football coach and former player who is the manager of Segunda División club Tenerife.

-A winger, he played 261 matches in La Liga over 12 seasons for Racing de Santander (in two spells), Mallorca and Valencia, scoring 17 goals.
+A winger, he played 261 matches in La Liga over 12 seasons for Racing Santander (in two spells), Mallorca and Valencia, scoring 17 goals.
 He won four caps for Spain in the 1990s.

 Cervera became a coach in 2002, going on to work with a number of clubs.

-Playing career

-Club
+Club career

-Born in Santa Isabel, Spanish Guinea when both his parents worked in that country, Cervera was raised in Santa Cruz de Tenerife and played youth football for four clubs, finishing his development at Racing de Santander.
+Born in Santa Isabel, Spanish Guinea when both his parents worked in that country, Cervera was raised in Santa Cruz de Tenerife and played youth football for four clubs, finishing his development at Racing Santander.
 He made his La Liga debut on 9 September 1984 by playing the full 90 minutes in a 1–0 away loss against Real Valladolid, but only totalled seven games in his first two senior seasons, featuring much more regularly in 1986–87 but suffering relegation.

-In the summer of 1987, Álvaro – known by his first name during his playing days – signed for RCD Mallorca, remaining five years with them and being relegated twice from the top flight.
-In the 1988–89 campaign he scored a career-best six goals in 35 matches, helping the Balearic Islands team to promote from Segunda División.
+In the summer of 1987, Álvaro – known by his first name during his playing days – signed for Mallorca, remaining five years with them and being relegated twice from the top flight.
+In the 1988–89 campaign, he scored a career-best six goals in 35 matches, helping the Balearic Islands team to promote from Segunda División.

-Álvaro moved to Valencia CF in June 1992, following Mallorca's relegation.
-He made 32 appearances and netted three times in his first year (notably once in a 4–1 away victory over Athletic Bilbao), but was more often than not a reserve from there onwards, for that and his following club Racing, which he left to play with Hércules CF in the second division.
+Álvaro moved to Valencia in June 1992, following Mallorca's relegation.
+He made 32 appearances and netted three times in his first year (notably once in a 4–1 away victory over Athletic Bilbao), but was more often than not a reserve from there onwards, for that and his following club Racing, which he left to play with Hércules in the second division.

 Álvaro retired in 2001 at the age of nearly 36, following a spell in the lower leagues.

-International
+International career

-Álvaro earned four caps for Spain, in slightly more than one year.
+Álvaro earned four caps for Spain in one year.
 He made his debut on 4 September 1991, coming on as a 76th-minute substitute for Andoni Goikoetxea in a 2–1 friendly win against Uruguay in Oviedo.